 But one time, the heavy door of the warehouse slowly opened with a creak and heavy, blinding light filled the space.
 That light was gentle and warm, and dazzlingly bright at the same time.
 Had the block had eyes, it would definitely have squinted, and maybe it would even have put its arms in front of its face if it had any.
 But had it done so, it wouldn’t have seen the silhouettes of people appearing in the light.
 It would have not seen them walking all around it, nor would it have felt some gentle hands stroking its surface, leveling its sharp ends.
 Slowly, it became rounder and smoother.

-They began stroking the block gently, leveling its sharps ends.
-Slowly, its surface became rounder and smoother.
-Later on, a group of children entered, and at first they did not find interest in the shapeless substance.
-But they soon decided to try and make a friend of their own out of that big and hard ball.
-They were shaping and coloring it and from time to time they stopped for chasing the glittery shards that flew around.
-When the time came, they said goodbye to their shapeless friend and left it alone in the dark night.
+Later on, another, strange shape peeked inside from the light.
+A small and playful one, followed by another and another.
+A group of little children crowded inside.
+At first they did not find interest in the shapeless substance, they made their own playground of the warehouse filling it with delightful laughter.
+But soon enough, on a whim, they decided to make a little friend of their own out of that big and hard ball.
+They began coloring and shaping it and sometimes they just ran off to chase those glittery shards floating around.
+When the time had come, they said goodbye to their contorted little friend and left it alone in the dark.

 Thereafter a new day broke on the dark building.
 This time it was different.
 Not so glaring but warm and peachy instead.
 New, unknown people came, each unique in their own ways, different from the previous ones.
 Some stopped abashed by the sight of the doodles that covered the shape, while others found their long forgotten toys in the scattered colorful piles.
 Now, they were not only playing with it; some of them talked to it, others cleaned the paint off of it and began scraping it while they were crooning softly.
 It was not shapeless anymore but started to resemble its visitors; a pair of arms and legs and a round face framed with long and wavy locks.
 Those gentle hands even put a light linen dress on it.